SF-TAP/SF-TAP.github.io/_posts/2015-11-21-install-flow-abstractor.markdown

 ### Get Source

-Then, clone the source of the SF-TAP flow abstractor from GitHub.
+Then, clone the source of SF-TAP flow abstractor from GitHub.

     $ git clone https://github.com/SF-TAP/flow-abstractor.git